-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-I talked about it in previous article.
-The wreck of the LibertyTulamben (about 15 kilometers west of Amed) is Bali's most popular dive site in Indonesia.
+I talked about it in the previous article.
+The wreck of the LibertyTulamben (about 15 kilometers west of Amed) is the most popular dive site in Bali, Indonesia.

-Despite the precautions and warnings of our guides and the help of the staff ofEco-Dive, who accompany us in the water, we are several to lose the balance on the pebbles, and to fall, with all our dive gear on the back, in the rollers ...
+Despite the precautions and warnings of our guides and the help of theEco-DiveSeveral of us lost our balance on the pebbles and fell into the rollers with all our diving gear on our backs...

 The wreck of the Libertya steel monster full of life

 Only photographer of the palanquée ...